 Safari and Firefox ITPs restrict the cookie lifetime.
 Previously your cookie could live up to 2 years, and now its lifespan is limited to 7 days or even 24 hours.
 With Google Analytics implemented on the server environment, you can extend cookie lifetime.
 And for now, that is the easiest way to reach the goal.
 If you don’t do that, users who returned to your website after 7 days (or in some cases, 24 hours) will be considered new users.
 As a result, the data quality inside Google Analytics will decrease.

 3. Improved Page Load Speed

-If you like the sound of what Server-Side Google Tag Manager has to offer, then you will be happy to hear that it’s straightforward to implement GTM Server Container on your WordPress website via our plugin.
-The plugin is free; though there are several pricing plans for our service, you can see the difference here.
+If you are impressed by what Server-Side Google Tag Manager has to offer, then you will be happy to hear that adding GTM Server Container to your WordPress website is effortless with our plugin.
+The plugin is free; though we offer several pricing plans for our services, you can check the details here.

 How to set up Google Tag Manager Server-Side Container in WordPress.

 3. Under the container column, click +.

 4. Type container name, choose Server and click create.